 Erythritol is a sugar alcohol that occurs naturally in some fruits and fermented foods.
 It's about 70% as sweet as sugar, with a clean, crisp taste that doesn't linger.
 In a frozen base, it behaves almost identically to sugar — it dissolves well, sweetens evenly, and doesn't leave any detectable aftertaste.

 From a gut health perspective, erythritol is the best of the alternatives.
-Unlike sucralose or aspartame, it doesn't disrupt the gut microbiome.
+It doesn't disrupt the gut microbiome.
 It's absorbed in the small intestine and excreted unchanged, which means it bypasses the colon entirely — the place where artificial sweeteners do their damage.

 The standard recipe uses 1 tbsp of erythritol per pint.
 This is the sweet spot: enough to make the base taste like ice cream, not enough to cause the cooling sensation that some people notice at higher doses.